 The diaphragm/cone will move with the voice coil.
 The movement of the diaphragm creates air pressure changes through the pull and push motions.
 Changes in air pressure at the speakers propagate sound waves through the medium that interact with the environment and eventually reach our ears.

-The diaphragm size and the size of the driver plays a role in determining the optimal frequency response and maximum sound intensity level the driver will produce.
+The diaphragm size and the size of the driver play a role in determining the optimal frequency response and maximum sound intensity level the driver will produce.

 To learn more about speaker drivers, including the alternative types, check out my article What Are Speaker Drivers?
 (How All Driver Types Work).